Of all my favorite holidays, Christmas isn’t.

-This simply isn’t true.
+Instead of demonstrating peace on Earth and goodwill toward men, Christians go around insisting everyone has declared war on Christmas.
+That simply isn’t true.
 No one has declared war on Christmas.
+(At least not since 1659, when the Puritans banned it.)
 Christmas has declared war everyone else.

-When it comes to evergreens, Yule logs, and greenery, those weren’t even permitted inside most churches until the 1850s owing to their strong Pagan associations.
+When it comes to evergreens, Yule logs, and greenery, those weren’t even permitted inside most churches until the 1850s.

 Do not go into the forest, cut down a tree, lug it home, set it up in the living room, and decorate it.
 The heathens do that at the time of the winter solstice and it’s bad.

 In addition to drinking and being merry, those wanting a Pagan connection to the holidays might try Yule-Logging.
-One birch or aspen cut to make yule logs can easily serve 8 to 10 families.
+One birch or aspen tree can easily provide enough yule logs for 8 to 10 families.

-The associations for each type of plant used in creating Yule Logs is listed below:
+The associations for plants commonly used in creating Yule Logs is listed below:

 Birch—rebirth and new beginnings.
 Often called the “Lady of the woods,” birch contains feminine energy and is thought to protect against infertility.
 At the time of the winter solstice it symbolizes the rebirth of the sun.

 Fir*—protection.
 Hanging fir branches over your bed is said to prevent nightmares, while hanging branches over the barn door keeps stock and grain stores safe from thieves.